igorwojda/kotlin-coding-challenges/README.md

 - [Advent of code](https://adventofcode.com/2018/events) - one month of various programing problems released daily at the end of the year.
 Fortunately archive of past events is still there.
-- [Code Google Com Codejam](https://code.google.com/codejam/past-contests) - Google Code Jam, calls on programmers around the world to solve challenging, algorithmic puzzles against the clock.
+- [Code Google Com Codejam](https://code.google.com/codejam/past-contests) - Google Code Jam, calls on programmers around the world to solve challenging, algorithmic challenges against the clock.
 They publish all the past problems on their website.
 - [CoderByte](https://coderbyte.com/challenges) - 200+ challenges, data structures / algorithms / company interview
   problems segregated by difficulty.
 Unfortunately most of them are only available for premium users.
 Premium gives you